-Please join us for First Advantage Corporation's Annual Meeting of Stockholders to be held on Thursday, June 8, 2023, at 2:00 p.m., Eastern Time.
+Please join us for First Advantage Corporation's Annual Meeting of Stockholders to be held on Friday, June 7, 2024, at 2:00 p.m., Eastern Time.
 The Annual Meeting will be held in a virtual meeting format only and will be conducted via live audio webcast.
 You will be able to attend the Annual Meeting online, vote your shares electronically and submit your questions during the Annual Meeting via a live audio webcast by visiting www.proxydocs.com/FA and entering the control number shown on your Notice of Internet Availability of Proxy Materials, proxy card, or the instructions that accompanied your proxy materials.

 As permitted by the rules of the Securities and Exchange Commission (the "SEC"), we are furnishing our proxy materials to stockholders primarily over the Internet.
 We believe this process expedites receipt, reduces costs and conserves natural resources.
-We sent a Notice of Internet Availability of Proxy Materials on or about April 26, 2023 to our stockholders of record at the close of business on April 11, 2023.
-The notice contains instructions on how to access our Proxy Statement and 2022 Annual Report and vote online.
+We sent a Notice of Internet Availability of Proxy Materials on or about April 25, 2024 to our stockholders of record at the close of business on April 9, 2024.
+The notice contains instructions on how to access our Proxy Statement and 2023 Annual Report and vote online.
 If you would like to receive a printed copy of our proxy materials, please follow the instructions for requesting such materials included in the notice.

 We urge you to read the accompanying materials regarding the matters to be voted on at the meeting and to submit your voting instructions by proxy.
-The Board of Directors recommends that you vote "FOR" each of the nominees listed in the Proxy Statement, "FOR" the ratification of Deloitte & Touche LLP, and "ONE YEAR" for the frequency of future advisory votes on the compensation of our named executive officers.
+The Board of Directors recommends that you vote "FOR" each of the nominees listed in the Proxy Statement, "FOR" the ratification of Deloitte & Touche LLP, and "FOR" the approval, an advisory (non-binding) basis, the compensation of our named executive officers.